 - Do not take shortcuts at the cost of clarity.
 Write things out.
 Do not use initials of abbreviations unless you are certain it will be understood by your readers.
 There are readers that encounter the name for the first time, make it easy for them to see the words.
 Start your articles by writing names in full and shorten them later in the article.

 “The Elements of Style” has some great tips for bloggers, it contains rules of grammar and is a great helping hand to people who express themselves in writing.
-Following these writing tips will certainly make your life easier, make your content more interesting for your audience and will contribute towards your articles becoming a bigger success.
+Following these writing tips will certainly make your life easier, make your content easier to consume for your audience and will contribute towards your articles becoming a bigger success.
+For more advice on creating thrilling and shareable online content go here.

 Share the “Elements Of Style” infographic on your site